Jesse Turnmire of Bangor, who sparked debate about role of bond, faces federal firearms indictment

 He was arrested about four hours after posting the $2,500 bond on charges of possession with intent to deliver methamphetamine and two counts of felony bail jumping.
 He remains in jail in lieu of $10,000 bond.

 Errol P. Johnson, 33, of Stevens Point, Wis., was charged Jan.
-17 with possession of methamphetamine, possession of THS and possession of drug paraphernalia in La Crosse County Circuit Court.
-Johnson had .3 grams methamphetamine, 5.3 grams of marijuana and a pipe Wednesday, according to the complaint.
+17 with possession of methamphetamine, possession of THC and possession of drug paraphernalia in La Crosse County Circuit Court.
+Johnson had 0.3 grams methamphetamine, 5.3 grams of marijuana and a pipe Wednesday, according to the complaint.

 Joshua M. Smith